 About this Artist

-Malvar-Ruiz previously served as the American Boychoir’s Associate Music Director (2000 to 2004) under James Litton.
-An expert in the adolescent-male evolving voice, Malvar-Ruiz has guest-conducted children’s and youth choirs around the globe.
-He has a master’s degree in Choral Conducting from Ohio State University and completed the coursework toward a doctoral degree in musical arts from the University of Illinois.
+Malvar‐Ruiz previously served as The American Boychoir’s Associate Music Director from 2000‐2004 under James Litton.
+An expert in the adolescent voice, he has guest conducted children’s and youth choirs around the globe.
+He earned a Master’s degree in choral conducting from Ohio State University and completed coursework toward a Doctoral degree in choral music from the University of Illinois.